 Yeah… so about that.

-Revisiting the definition of information with a caveat: data + meaning = information.
+Revisiting the definition of information: data + meaning = information.
 If the underlying data is true/accurate, well-formed, and meaningful, then it’s information.
 As you can imagine, creating new information is actually really hard because it has to fulfill these conditions.
-But…

-- What if something is wrong with data or the meaning ascribed to the data?
+- What if something is wrong with data or the meaning assigned to the data?

 - What if there’s some false data?